cirosantilli/git-tutorial/index.md

 - how to update submodules automatically after a clone (with hooks maybe?)

-- how to automatically upload cross platform output files such as pdf (generated from latex)
+- how to automatically upload cross platform output files such as PDF (generated from LaTeX).

 [GitHub]: https://github.com/
 [bitbucket]: https://www.bitbucket.org/